 Section 8.1 – Nominating Committee.
 The Nominating Committee shall prepare and submit a slate of candidates as nominees for the Chapter's Board positions to be filled, as well as consider any self-nominations received.
 The Nominating Committee consists of the President (chair), the President-Elect, and the immediate Past President.

 Section 8.2 – Membership Ambassador Committee.
 The Membership Ambassador Committee works with new members to ensure engagement throughout their membership with the Chapter.
-In addition, explores new ways to continually grow and engage current membership.
+In addition, it explores new ways to continually grow and engage current membership.
 This committee is overseen by the Vice President of Membership.

 Section 8.3 – Scholarship Committee.
 The Scholarship Committee shall review applications to award the Chapter's Son's and Daughter's Scholarship and the Chuck Sauter Memorial Scholarship.
 The committee shall consist of the President-Elect (chair), President, and the Past President.